akshayanakhate123/enchanced-linkedin/README.md

 - **Cohort signal is invisible.** Students don't know what their classmates are winning, applying to, or earning — so prep stays generic.
 - **No accountability layer.** There's no way to book, pay for, or track a real mentorship conversation.

 LinkedIn optimizes for *everyone*.
-CampusGraph optimizes for *the 24-month window where an MBA student needs maximum leverage*.
+LinkedIN_Clone optimizes for *the 24-month window where an MBA student needs maximum leverage*.

 ---

 ## 💡 Solution Overview

-CampusGraph treats **student ↔ alumni outreach as a first-class product surface** with three differentiating layers:
+LinkedIN_Clone treats **student ↔ alumni outreach as a first-class product surface** with three differentiating layers:

 1. **Intent Picker** — Every "Connect" forces a structured intent: *Referral Ask*, *Office Hours*, *Mentorship*, *Coffee Chat*.
 Alumni see context, not noise.
 2. **My Cohort** — A dedicated tab showing your verified classmates' wins, offers, and benchmarks in real time.